 Do you have any pics of your favorite Rockhounding trip?
 Let us know!

+Have you ever been hunting for quartz up in western Arkansas??
 If not….
 GO NOW!
 Like this weekend, or leave today!
 It’s just too much fun!

 I am a newer member of the Dallas Gem and Mineral Society, and have just gotten into the (addictive) hobby of Rockhounding.
 I’ve been around Dallas hunting for fossils like sharks teeth, but just found out, that with a short 4 hour drive, I can find clear quartz!